History of Sutter Medical Center, Sacramento

 Sutter Medical Center, Sacramento provides a broad array of high quality patient services to residents of the greater Sacramento area and Northern California.
 The three facilities have a collective bed capacity of over 700.
 Patient admissions exceed 30,000 each year, as Sutter continues its tradition as one of the most up-to-date healthcare centers in the nation.
 Some of the specialties Sutter offers are orthopedics, neurology, urology, oncology, hospice, perinatal and neonatal care, psychiatry, pulmonary medicine, pediatrics, cardiology, and transplant surgeries for heart, multi-organ and bone marrow.

-Sutter Medical Center, Sacramento has related facilities providing additional clinical opportunities for CPE students.
-They include Sutter Oaks Midtown which is a nursing center for long-term patients, two free-standing Sutter Dialysis centers and two Senior Care centers.
+Sutter Medical Center, Sacramento has related facilities providing additional clinical opportunities for CPE students which includes two Senior Care centers.

 Sutter Medical Center, Sacramento is the foundation of Sutter Health, Northern California's largest health network with 29 acute care hospitals, more than 5,000 primary care physicians and specialists, home health, occupational health, psychiatric care and more.